Dev1nTheDeveloper/CullingService/README.md

 ```

 ## Examples
-Use the GetInstanceCullIn and GetInstanceCulledOut signals to start culling parts of a specific tag.
+Use the GetInstancesCulledIn and GetInstancesCulledOut signals to start culling parts of a specific tag.

 ### 1. Grass